To the Members of Atlanta Limited

 (d) in our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014;

-(e) on the basis of the written representations received from the directors as on March312015 taken on record by the Board of Directors none of the directors is disqualifiedas on 31st March 2015 from being appointed as a director in terms of Section164 (2) of the Act; and
+(e) on the basis of the written representations received from the directors as on March312015 taken on record by the Board of Directors none of the directors is disqualifiedas on 31st March 2015 from being appointed as a director in terms of Section 164 (2) ofthe Act; and

 (f) with respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 For Ajay B Garg